Fair Trade Act in Taiwan

-Brain Trust can give clients the best practice suggestions because our antitrust and competition team member served as a senior officer in the Fair Trade Commission.
-We know how it runs the process and the standard.
+Brain Trust knows how to give clients the best practice suggestions because our antitrust and competition team member served as a senior officer in the Fair Trade Commission.